Skip to content

 Building ReOxide binaries manually

-It can be helpful to build ReOxide manually for development purposes, especially if you intend to write your own plugins later.
-Building everything currently requires libLLVM and libclang-cpp for parsing all existing actions and the default pipeline from Ghidra, in addition to the cppzmq dependency for decompiler/manager communication.
-If you have everything installed, you should be able to build it like this:
+Building ReOxide manually helps for development purposes and writing your own plugins later.
+Building everything currently requires libLLVM and libclang-cpp for parsing all existing actions, the default pipeline from Ghidra and the cppzmq dependency for decompiler/manager communication.
+If you have everything installed, the following commands build the project:

 sh